mainsail-crew/mainsail/docs/quicktips/multi-cam.md

 `camera_usb_options="-r 640x480 -f 10 -d /dev/v4l/by-id/<device long id>"`

 __Note__
-If you are using a Raspberry Pi branded camera, seet camera="raspi" at the top of the file and you do not have to reference the cameras by device ID.
+If you are using a Raspberry Pi branded camera, set camera="raspi" at the top of the file and you do not have to reference the cameras by device ID.

 {: .info}